FabbSantos/Tindev/README.md

 # Tindev
-A "Tinder for Developers" created from OmniStack Week, offered by Rocketseat.
+An application created from OmniStack Week, offered by Rocketseat.